INSM-TUM-Teaching/Explainability_of_Process_Prediction/README.md

 - No-code workflow for training and explainability.
 - Transformer and GNN support for next activity, event time, and remaining time.
 - Explainability and benchmarking in one pipeline.
-- Frontend dashboard powered by a FastAPI backend.
+- Frontend dashboard powered by a FastAPI backend

 **Tech Stack**